csquared/chriscontinanza.com/_posts/2013-12-14-NodeJS-and-Yun.md

-many cases a battle between the ease of use of arduino's I/O yet difficult to use wifi versus's linux's battle tested tcp stack yet difficult to use I/O.  There are merits to all solutions, some of which simply include pairing a linux machine to handle networking to an arduino nad having the two communicate over a USB connection using the Serial protocol.
+many cases a battle between the ease of use of arduino's I/O yet difficult to use wifi versus's linux's battle tested tcp stack yet difficult to use I/O.  There are merits to all solutions, some of which simply include pairing a linux machine to handle networking to an arduino and having the two communicate over a USB connection using the Serial protocol.

-The Arduino Yun is arduino's first attempt to simply have the linux board shrunk down enough to fit on-chip.
+The Arduino Yun is arduino's first attempt to simply have the linux board shrunk down enough to fit onto the familiar arduino board.
 [You can read more about it from them](http://arduino.cc/en/Main/ArduinoBoardYun?from=Main.ArduinoYUN).
 It is a welcome answer to the Raspberry Pi and BeagleBone Black.
 There are TWO micropocessors on a single Yun board.
 One runs the Linino distribution